ARTS AND SOCIAL SCIENCES

 Economics

-The Department of Economics at Simon Fraser University is inviting applications for one full-time 1-year Limited Term teaching faculty appointment at the rank of Lecturer.
-The expected starting date is on or after September 1, 2024.
-Preference will be given to candidates with experience teaching macroeconomics at all undergraduate levels, and development economics with an emphasis on written communication.
+The Department of Economics at Simon Fraser University is inviting applications for one full-time continuing teaching faculty appointment at the rank of Lecturer/Senior Lecturer.
+The expected starting date is on or after July 1, 2025.
+Preference will be given to candidates employing empirical approaches to macroeconomics, monetary economics, international finance/macro, environmental economics, health economics, industrial organization, economic history, international economics and public economics.
 However, strong candidates in all fields will be given serious consideration.

 • a strong record of teaching success commensurate with their experience;